-Name of Directors Category held du rd meetings ring his/her nd attended in 2015-16 Whether attended last AGM held on July 11, 2015 Number of Directorships in other public companies er of Committee# eld in other public companies Held Attended Member Chairman Navin Agarwal (DIN: 00006303) Executive Chairman 7 6 Yes 3 Nil Nil Naresh Chandra (DIN: 00015833) Independent Director 7 6 No 8^ 9 1 Ravi Kant (DIN: 00016184) Independent Director 7 6 Yes Nil Nil Nil Lalita Dileep Gupte (DIN: 00043559) Independent Director 7 7 Yes 5 5 Nil Anuradha Dutt ^{&} (DIN:00145124) Independent Director 7 5 Yes Nil Nil Nil Thomas Albanese (DIN: 06853915) Whole-Time Director & Chief Executive Officer 7 6@ Yes Nil Nil Nil Tarun Jain (DIN: 00006843) Whole-Time Director 7 5 ^{\$} Yes 2 3 Nil Dindayal Jalan (DIN: 00006882) Whole-Time Director & Chief Financial Officer 7 7 Yes 4 1 1
+Name of Directors Category held du rd meetings Iring his/her Ind attended in 2015-16 Whether attended last AGM held on July 11, 2015 Number of Directorships in other public companies eld in other public companies Held Attended Member Chairman Navin Agarwal (DIN: 00006303) Executive Chairman 7 6 Yes 3 Nil Nil Naresh Chandra (DIN: 00015833) Independent Director 7 6 No 8^ 9 1 Ravi Kant (DIN: 00016184) Independent Director 7 6 Yes Nil Nil Nil Lalita Dileep Gupte (DIN: 00043559) Independent Director 7 7 Yes 5 5 Nil Anuradha Dutt ^{&} (DIN:00145124) Independent Director 7 5 Yes Nil Nil Nil Thomas Albanese (DIN: 06853915) Whole-Time Director & Chief Executive Officer 7 6® Yes Nil Nil Nil Tarun Jain (DIN: 00006843) Whole-Time Director 7 5 ^{\$} Yes 2 3 Nil Dindayal Jalan (DIN: 00006882) Whole-Time Director & Chief Financial Officer 7 7 Yes 4 1 1 excluding private limited companies, foreign companies and companies under Section 8 of Companies Act, 2013, trusts and alternate directorships as per Regulation 26 of the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015.

-^{} excluding private limited companies, foreign companies and companies under Section 8 of Companies Act, 2013, trusts and alternate directorships as per Regulation 26 of the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015.
+only Audit Committee and Stakeholders Relationship Committee has been considered as per Regulation 26 of the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015.

-- @ Mr. Thomas Albanese attended the meeting held on May 28, 2015 through audio call and was not counted for the purpose of quorum. - & Ms. Anuradha Dutt was appointed on the Board of the Company as an Independent Director w.e.f.
-April 27, 2015 through resolution passed by circulation. - \$ Mr. Tarun Jain attended the meeting held on October 27, 2015 through video conference, however he was not counted for the purpose of quorum. - ^ In terms of Regulation 25 (1), the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015, Mr. Naresh Chandra holds the position of Independent Director in 7 listed companies (including Vedanta Limited).
+@ Mr. Thomas Albanese attended the meeting held on May 28, 2015 through audio call and was not counted for the purpose of quorum.

+& Ms. Anuradha Dutt was appointed on the Board of the Company as an Independent Director w.e.f.
+April 27, 2015 through resolution passed by circulation. \$ Mr. Tarun Jain attended the meeting held on October 27, 2015 through video conference, however he was not counted for the purpose of quorum.

+^ In terms of Regulation 25 (1), the Securities and Exchange Board of India (Listing Obligations & Disclosure Requirements) Regulations, 2015, Mr. Naresh Chandra holds the position of Independent Director in 7 listed companies (including Vedanta Limited).
 Out of the reported 8 public companies Mr. Chandra is holding the position of Non-Independent Director in 2 companies.